milkyware/PowerShell.BTDF/README.md

 PowerShell.BTDF is a PowerShell module to work in conjunction with the BTDF packing framework.

 It was inspired by the BizTalk ALM project (biztalkalm.codeplex.com) as I've used this before in automated builds and releases of BizTalk applications.
-These functions are designed to dynamically work out referenced applications and (re)deploy applications in the correct order to simply the deployment process
+These functions are designed to dynamically work out referenced applications and (re)deploy applications in the correct order to simplify the deployment process

 ## Notes